The SCLS Law Review

 Long article: Up to 6,000 words.
 Short article: Up to 4,000 words.
 Note, book review, and case note: Up to 2000 words.

-Those who contribute items to SCLS Law Review retain author copyright in their work but are asked to grant a licence to the SCLS enabling us to reproduce the item in digital form, so that it can be made available for access online in the open journal system and repository and website.
+Those who contribute items to SCLS Law Review retain author copyright in their work but are asked to grant a license to the SCLS enabling us to reproduce the item in digital form, so that it can be made available for access online in the open journal system and repository and website.
 Articles accepted for a Volume will be published as a pdf bound whole volume as well as in hyperlinked HTML version.
 The terms of the licence which you are asked to grant to SCLS for this purpose are as follows:

 ‘I grant to the SCLS the irrevocable, non-exclusive royalty-free right to reproduce, distribute, display, and perform this work in any format including electronic formats throughout the world for educational, research, and scientific non-profit uses during the full term of copyright including renewals and extensions’

 As part of the submission process, authors are required to check off their submission’s compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - All submissions must be accompanied by an abstract of no more than 300 words.

 - You promise warrant that the article is your original work and submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).